patrickorynew/AirFare8ball/README.md

 Using the App
 ==============

 This App is provided 'as is' for the purposes of demonstrating the functionality of the Sabre Low Fare Forecast API.
 Please use this code as a starting point for implementing your own solutions.
 This App requires to have an existing Key, for more information on registering to get a Test Key account please visit Sabre Dev Studio@http://developer.sabre.com

+Once completed, update the lowFareAPI.m file in Airfare8Ball\services\ with your Sabre Dev Studio Key credentials.

 Additional Resources
 ====================